laurent-martin/aspera-hsts-operations/README.md

 A TLS certificate is required for above FQDN.

-If you don't have one, then it is possible to generate one with below procedure using Letsencrypt:
+If you don't have one, then it is possible to generate one with below procedure using `letsencrypt`:

 Install `certbot`: